- Math Skills Lab

 The Reading/Writing Skills Lab provides tutorial assistance to Atlantic Cape students enrolled in any ENGL course or any content course that requires reading and/or writing assignments.
 Tutoring is done on a walk-in basis, dependent upon tutor availability.
 The open lab hours are posted at the entrance of each lab.

-To request a tutor, please contact Patrice Leatherberry at 609-343-5631; or try the Library Free Text Service.
+To request a tutor, please contact Patrice Leatherberry at 609-343-5631; or try the Text a tutor Free Text Service.

 Tutors in this lab are available online through BlackBoard.
 Students may submit a question, or an assignment with attached questions; the tutor will respond within 24 to 48 hours after access is granted.
 Request access to this lab by completing the Tutor Request Form, or click here if you are taking an online course and already have a BlackBoard password.